openshift-cloud-functions/Documentation/knative-OCP.md

 | OpenShift      | 3.11 or newer |

 > **IMPORTANT:** Docker and Kubernetes are also required to install and use Knative on an OpenShift cluster, however these components are outside the scope of this documentation.

+## Installing Knative on an OpenShift cluster using the script provided (recommended)

+1. Clone the `knative-operators` repository.

+   `$ git clone git@github.com:openshift-cloud-functions/knative-operators.git`

+2. Navigate to the newly cloned repository and run the `install.sh` script.

+   `$ ./etc/scripts/install.sh`

+>**NOTE** The installation script takes around 20-30 minutes to complete, depending on your system.